 For Ellen’s entire life she knew she was going to help people in one way or another.
-Through the journey of trying to find her passion, she got her 200 hour yoga teacher certification, studied functional fitness, fought wildfires , and then when her dad got in 2 horrific accidents back to back- he was forced through the whirlwind of therapies to try and get back to a normal life.
+Through the journey of trying to find her passion, she got her 200-hour yoga teacher certification, studied functional fitness, fought wildfires, and then when her dad got in two horrific accidents back-to-back he was forced through the whirlwind of therapies to try and get back to a normal life.
 Tormented by pain, he was willing to try anything.
-He did Chiropractic, Massage, Traction, Acupuncture, PT religiously with no relief.
-Finally his Acupuncturist referred him to Rossiter.
-After his first session he felt a significant difference, and after 4 he had restored range of motion.
-After 12 sessions he was out of pain, had regained his range of motion completely and was off his pain killers.
-He was able to not only work without pain, but do all the things that gave him life, such as bike riding and traveling without excruciating pain.
+He did Chiropractic, Massage, Traction, Acupuncture, and Physical Therapy religiously with no relief.
+Finally, his Acupuncturist referred him to Rossiter.
+After his first session, he felt a significant difference, and after four more sessions, he had restored range of motion.
+After 12 sessions he was out of pain, had regained his range of motion completely, and was off his pain killers.
+He was able to not only work without pain but do all the things that gave him life, such as bike riding and traveling without excruciating pain.

 Whitney is a Montana girl transplanted to Boise.
 She holds a BS with honors in Health & Human Performance with an emphasis on Health & Wellness and Exercise Physiology along with 15 years of experience in nursing.
-Whitney is also a group exercise instructor for 32 years and counting.
+Whitney is also a Certified Group Exercise Instructor, Certified Human Movement Specialist, and Certified Trigger Point Specialist.
 Becoming a Rossiter Coach has been so rewarding and exciting.
 Her passion is helping people feel better and stronger so they can enjoy their life to the fullest!

 Melissa has a background in arts and sciences and is drawn to sports and activities that focus on technique and mind-body connection.
 A common practice for her when coaching is isolating and identifying an individuals body challenges to movement.
 She is skilled at nordic skiing, rowing (sculling), swimming, and has been a practicing yogi for 20+ years.
 Fine tuning technique, alignment and creative solutions have always been Melissa’s speciality and led her to train in the Rossiter System to help others experience restored mobility.